Intentional preparation for Easter helps us to fully celebrate its magnitude.

 This series of three Lenten devotionals is a fully immersive set of resources designed to help readers encounter Jesus in new ways.
 While each of the three books focuses on a particular gospel, they all share the intent to guide readers to “refocus on the message of God, reaffirm our call to make disciples, and recommit our lives to Christ.”
 Each day between Ash Wednesday and Pentecost is mapped out with themed Scripture readings for both morning and evening, guided prayers, and even musical accompaniments that can be enjoyed personally or alongside an entire congregation.

-List compiled by Emily Reyes, who is on the pastoral staff of Central Church of the Nazarene in Lenexa, Kansas.
+List compiled by Emily Reyes, who is the children's pastor of Shawnee Church of the Nazarene in Shawnee, Kansas, USA.

 Holiness Today, Mar/Apr 2018